jimbrake/ISA-Exploratorium/README.md

 ## LEM
 Logic Emulation Machine
-Accumulator size of one for four bits, has carry bit, nine and 18-bit instructions
+Accumulator size of one or four bits, has carry bit, nine and 18-bit instructions
 Very simple mostly Boolean operations and add with carry

 ## MAOC aka CISC